1.10. Async / await

 The body of an async function may contain await (the whole point) and

-Promise<Promise<value>> to the caller: the runtime adopts the
+Future<Future<value>> to the caller: the runtime adopts the

-returned promise’s settlement (the JS-style “Promise Resolution
+returned future’s settlement (the JS-style “Promise Resolution

 Procedure”). return p is therefore equivalent to return await p